scazan/access-zones/DB.md

 GROUP BY ar.id, ar.name;
 ```

-This query returns data in the exact format expected by the `rbac-zones` library's `RoleWithAccess` type.
+This query returns data in the exact format expected by the `access-zones` library's `RoleWithAccess` type.

 ### Permission Checking Flow